miage-lille/intoduction-to-node-js/TOOLING.md

     at bootstrap_node.js:608:3
 ```

-It's because node.js doesn't implement the full ECmasript specification.
-In our exemple, `import` instruction isn't supproted.
+It's because node.js doesn't implement the full Ecmasript specification.
+In our exemple, `import` instruction isn't supported.
 When you code in Javascript you're dependent to the javascript runtime (node.js which is build on the top of Google V8 engine).
 In this case, we should just decide to use `requirejs` which is implement by node.js and replace the first line of our code by `const http = require('http');`

 Considering that the market have 4 main engines : Microsoft Chakra, Google V8, Mozilla Servo (written in Rust to replace Gecko and released few month ago), Apple Webkit ; and many minor ones like Oracle Nashorn included in Open JDK.